JakeStevenson/Marten-Issue/README.md

 NOTE:
 My latest update solves the issue with streams being created twice.
-I discovered Events.Append CAN create a stream just like Events.StartStream<>.
+I discovered Events.Append CAN create a stream just like Events.StartStream<>, so if both Create and Update were being run on different threads, they could try to create the same stream.
 I've forced all messages to a single local queue, and that queue to process sequentially.

 I am still getting random errors on query though.
 For example:
 ```